BusinessCompass/Xplain-Meta-Primers/README.md

 # Xplain-Meta-Primers
 Governing framework for interpretable AI.
-Xplain Meta-Primer, primers, and romers, including enriched documentation (Markdown + Word/PDF), changelogs, and reviewer feedback.
+Xplain Meta-Primer, primers, romers and AI direction statements, including enriched documentation (Markdown + Word/PDF), changelogs, and reviewer feedback.
 The Meta-Primer defines how primers are built, validated, and audited, ensuring structured trust and reducing variance in expert interpretation of AI outputs.

 ## Overview
 The **Xplain Meta-Primer** is the constitutional framework for interpretable AI.